marcindulak/accts/README.md

 accts
 =====

-accts (Advanced CC (Coputing Center) Test System) is used to test software installed on an HPC system by running and reporting results of the corresponding batch jobs.
+accts (Advanced CC (Computing Center) Test System) is used to test software installed on an HPC system by running and reporting results of the corresponding batch jobs.
 It is based on agts (Advanced GPAW Test System: https://wiki.fysik.dtu.dk/gpaw/devel/testing.html).